zafe312/AI-text_summarizer/README.md

 # AI-text_summarizer
 Summarizes given text or content from URL by scrapping the webpage, analyzes sentiment and derives key insights.
-Simple app with LangChain.
-A version without LangChain is also saved in a branch for comparison.
+This version is without LangChain.